MystenLabs/seal/crates/dkg-cli/README.md

     target_version: <X+1> # Increment this
 ```

+**For continuing members:**

 a.
-For continuing members:

-i.
-Restart server with both `MASTER_SHARE_VX` and `MASTER_SHARE_VX+1`.
-Now your server will monitor onchain periodically to determine which master share to use to serve requests.
+Restart the key server with both the old and new master shares.
+The server monitors onchain state and selects the correct share automatically.

 ```bash
 CONFIG_PATH=crates/key-server/key-server-config.yaml \